-Cervical spondylopathy tends to be a progressive condition.
-The abnormally formed vertebrae and associated instability cause the soft tissues, such as the discs, to continually thicken and compress the spinal cord.
-As a result many cases are managed surgically to try and prevent further injury to the spinal cord.
-Some old dogs and those where the outlook with surgery is very poor may be managed conservatively.
+Many patients are managed surgically to try and prevent further injury to the spinal cord.
+However, for some older dogs and for those where the outlook with surgery is very poor they may be managed through conservative treatment.

-The aim of surgery is to relieve the compression on the spinal cord.
-This may be done in one of two ways.
-Firstly the abnormal tissue, such as the thickened disc, can be cut away from the spinal cord (termed direct decompression).
-Alternatively the abnormal tissue, providing it is soft tissue and not bone, may be stretched to reduce compression on the spinal cord (termed indirect decompression) Stabilisation (or fusion) of the abnormal vertebrae may be necessary.
-Vertebral distraction-stabilisation procedures are often indicated in dogs with cervical spondylopathy-associated disc protrusions.
+Surgery: The aim of surgery is to relieve the compression on the spinal cord.
+This may be achieved either by cutting the compressing tissue away from the spinal cord or stretching the abnormal tissue (providing it is soft tissue and not bone) to reduce compression on the spinal cord.
+Stabilisation (or fusion) of the abnormal vertebrae may be necessary.

-When dogs with cervical spondylopathy are managed conservatively, their exercise should be restricted with avoidance of unnecessary jumping and climbing.
+Conservative treatment: In dogs with cervical spondylopathy that are undergoing conservative treatment, their exercise should be restricted and avoid unnecessary jumping and climbing.
 Short walks on a harness may be preferable to long periods of free exercise.
 Painkillers may be necessary if there are signs of neck pain.

-The outlook or prognosis with cervical spondylopathy is variable.
+The outlook with cervical spondylopathy can be variable.
 In severe cases that are managed conservatively, progressive spinal cord compression often results in deterioration in strength and co-ordination.
 Some dogs become unable to walk.
-Progression of signs may be gradual or sudden.
+The development of these signs may be gradual or sudden.

-The success rate with surgery depends on the nature of the spinal cord compression, the number of areas of compression and whether or not the compression(s) respond to traction.
-The best scenario is generally a single, traction-responsive, disc protrusion.
-In these cases the outlook is often favourable, although a degree of weakness and inco-ordination may persist.
-Unfortunately, with cervical spondylopathy the spinal cord has often been compressed for a long time prior to treatment and this results in some of the nerve injury being irreversible.
+The success rate of surgery depends on the nature of the spinal cord compression, the number of areas of compression and whether or not the compression(s) responds to traction.
+The best scenario is generally a single, traction-responsive, disc related spinal cord compression.
+In these cases the outlook is often favourable, although a degree of weakness and lack of co-ordination may persist.
+Unfortunately, with cervical spondylopathy the spinal cord has often been compressed for a long time prior to treatment and this results in some of the nervous tissue injury being irreversible.